What’s open in Chicago Updated

 What’s open in Chicago?

-- Restaurants & bars: Outdoor service, take-out, curbside pick-up, and delivery can continue.
+- Restaurants & bars: Indoor capacity remains restricted to the lesser of 50% or 100 people per room or space.
+Outdoor service, take-out, curbside pick-up, and delivery can continue.
 Reservations required for outdoor service.
+More info here.

 - Parks & gardens: Outdoor activities limited to non-contact sports in small groups only (e.g. tennis).
 Playgrounds are temporarily closed.

 - Museums: Indoors at 25% capacity, Guided tours limited to 50 people, Groups limited to 10 people. .
-Field Museum and the Shedd Aquarium are reopening.
+Chicago Museums reopening Update

 - Millennium Park: Restricted access with limited amenities open.